(Updated February 2024)

 In essence, you’re functioning like a TV writing staff, so come armed with a few ideas and be prepared to expand on them with the other writers in the room.

 You should not be asked to produce any written material in a mini-room or leave behind any pages, but you should be compensated for your services.
 Roundtable writing is still writing, and companies should not mischaracterize your services as production work.
-Contact the Legal Department at (323) 782-4521 for assistance.
+Contact the Legal Department at (323) 782-4521 if you have any questions about the compensation that you are owed for your roundtable or screen mini-room services, or if you need assistance getting paid.

 • Etiquette When You Are Rewriting and Being Rewritten